gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 ### Purity and Rand Index

 * Purity Measure - accuracy is measured by the number of correctly assigned documents divided by the total number of documents;
 * The Rand index (RI) measures the percentage of decisions that are correct. 计算还没看

+## 7. Question Answering

+### What is that?

+* Question Answering (QA) is concerned with building systems that automatically answer questions posed by humans in a natural language.
+It combines information retrieval and natural language processing.
+* Google Approach:
+  - Original approach: find the question as a string on the web, return next sentence.
+Improved by introducing Knowlegde graph and N-grams

+### Some prouducts designed for QA

+* Siri, Ask.com, IBM's Watson, Google's knowledge graph

+### 3 Main phases for QA

+1. question processing: Captures the semantics of the question.
+2. Passage retrieval: Extracts and ranks passages using surface-text techniques
+3.  answer processing: Extracts and ranks answers using NL techniques

+### Ranking candidate answers approach

+* Part-of-Speech Tagging  •Parsing.
+Named Entity Extraction.  •Determining Semantic Relations •Dictionaries

+### Microsoft AskMSR

+* AskMSR is a question answering system developed at Microsoft, rather than doing sophisticated linguistic analyses it relies upon information scattered around the web

+* Steps:
+  1. Query rewriting:Some query rewrites are more reliable than others
+  2. Query Search Engine: Send all rewrites to a Web search engine; only rely on search engine's "snippets"
+  3. Mining N-Grams: Weight of an n-gram: occurrence count, each weighted by “reliability” (weight) of rewrite that fetched the document
+  4. Filtering N-Grams: match "data-type filters" of each question type
+  5. Tiling the Answers: merged, discard old n-grams; repeat, utile no more overlap

+### Mean Reciprocal Rank(MMR)-- judge the quality of answers

+* The mean reciprocal rank is a statistical measure for evaluating any process that produces a list of possible responses to a sample of queries, ordered by probability of correctness.
+* Formulate: MMR = Sum(1/rank i) / Q